English Department Academic Advising

 Major/Minor Checklists and Plans of Study

-Below are checklists for students in the English major, the four sequences, and the three minors.
+Below are checklists for students in the English major, the five sequences, and the three minors.
 Four-year plans of study for students who start at ISU as Freshmen, as well as plans of study for those who transfer to ISU, are also available.